giantswarm/rfc/giantswarm-crd-managmenet-via-flux-extension/README.md

 #### Pros

 - We already do something like this with catalogs and actually flux-extras abd crossplane too.
-We set the convention that something need to exist at a specific location which is good UX guidance and support wise too.
+We set the convention that something needs to exist at a specific location which is good UX guidance and support wise too.
 - Provides customers a nice extension point
 - Easy to use, very generic solution
 - Easy to implement (maybe some hassle with `auto_branches` as always)